alvinbaena/pwd-checker/README.md

 ## Server

 The server exposes a simple unauthenticated REST API to query an already generated GCS database from the CLI tool of this project.
+The server uses and requires TLS to start.

-To start the server you need to set the following two environment variables:
+To start the server you need to set the following environment variables:

 - `PORT`: The port the server will listen on
 - `GCS_FILE`: Absolute path of the GCS file used to check for passwords.
+- `TLS_CERT`: Path to the PEM encoded certificate file used for TLS serve.
+Required if `SELF_TLS` is not set or `false`.
+- `TLS_KEY`: Path to the PEM encoded private key file used for TLS serve.
+Required if `SELF_TLS` is not set or `false`.
+- `SELF_TLS`: Generate a self-signed certificate on server start.
+It has a validity of 30 days, and regenerates on each server restart.
+If `TLS_CERT` and `TLS_KEY` are set, those certificates take precedence over this configuration.

 Then just run the server.